List of NYC Ferry stops: Stuyvesant Cove

-Astoria route
+Wall Street/Pier 11

+Pier 11/Wall Street is the terminal for all NYC Ferry routes, except for the Rockaway-Soundview and South Brooklyn lines.
+The pier has five berths each with two ferry slips, and is also used by NY Waterway, Seastreak, and tour boats.

+Queens

 Astoria

 The Astoria terminal is located in Hallets Cove between the Astoria Houses public housing project and Socrates Sculpture Park.
 Long Island City Community Boathouse runs an introductory kayaking program in the cove, and objected to the placement of the ferry terminal.